veebch/btcticker/README.md

 # Interface

-The ePaper is slow. so there is a lag of a few seconds between button press and a change to the display.
+The ePaper is slow.
+There is a lag of a few seconds between button press and a change to the display.

 Here's what they do:
 - Button 1: Toggle to next currency listed in config.yaml